This guide is in the process of being rewritten for M2017.

 Source: Speed Calculator v.
 1.2 by Terryys.

-Mercs aren't necessary for this build, but in certain situations (such as farming and clearing T-Cows/D-Cows), they can be extremely helpful.
+Mercs aren't necessary for this build, but it's still recommended you have one, especially early on.
+They can be extremely helpful in many situations, such as farming TA and clearing T-Cows/D-Cows.
 I find Act 1 Rogue Sisters and Act 3 Iron Wolves the most useful for a Melee Sorc due to their ranged attacks and tendency to stay out of the way.

 Ranger (Offense) - Physical-based ranged attacker.
 Has higher damage potential thanks to War Spirit (%CB).